 From our partner

-Here’s why: Cardholders can get access to higher credit limits after just five on-time payments.
+Here’s why: Cardholders can get access to higher credit limits in as little as six months.

 That’s a great incentive to pay your bills on time every month.
 And if you’re able to keep your spending rate the same after earning that higher credit limit, your credit utilization rate could improve, which could help your credit scores too!